UniVST: A Unified Framework for Training-free Localized Video Style Transfer: Experimentation

 \subsection{Quantitative Comparison}

-We evaluate the stylized videos generated by different methods across four aspects, in order to comprehensively assess these methods' performance.
-(1) \textit{Overall transfer performance.} Drawing inspiration from the methodologies outlined in~\cite{StyleID, Style-A-Video}, we assess the overall transfer performance using ArtFID~\cite{Artfid}, a comprehensive metric that combines LPIPS~\cite{LPIPS} for gauging content fidelity and FID~\cite{FID} for assessing style richness.
+To comprehensively assess the performance of different methods, we evaluate their stylized videos across four aspects: (1) \textit{Overall transfer performance.} Drawing inspiration from the methodologies outlined in~\cite{StyleID, Style-A-Video}, we assess the overall transfer performance using ArtFID~\cite{Artfid}, a comprehensive metric that combines LPIPS~\cite{LPIPS} for gauging content fidelity and FID~\cite{FID} for assessing style richness.
 (2) \textit{Local style preservation.} To evaluate the preservation of local style, we utilize SSIM~\cite{SSIM} metric for the texture preservation, while CLIP-I score~\cite{clip} is utilized to assess the preservation of semantic content.
 During the evaluation, the background is neutralized to ensure accuracy.
 (3) \textit{Temporal consistency.} In line with the approaches detailed in~\cite{Style-A-Video, StyleCrafter}, we measure the similarity between consecutive frames using the CLIP-F score~\cite{clip}, which serves as a measure of inter-frame coherence in the edited video.
 (4) \textit{Inference efficiency.} To assess the inference efficiency, we calculate the aggregate time during inference, thereby assessing their performance in terms of computational speed.
+(5) \textit{Overall quality.} Following the methodology introduced by VBench~\cite{VBench}, we comprehensively evaluate stylized videos in terms of subject consistency, background consistency, motion smoothness, dynamic degree, aesthetic quality, imaging quality, \emph{etc}., and report the averaged score to measure their overall quality.
 Furthermore, we employ six established methods as baselines and benchmark them against our UniVST on two datasets: DAVTG-WikiArt and DAVTG-Laion.
-Quantitative comparisons are comprehensively shown in Table\,\ref{tab:comparison} and Table\,\ref{tab:comparison2}.
+Quantitative comparisons are comprehensively shown in Table\,\ref{tab:comparison_all}.